aayushk543/SAiDL-Summer-Assignment-2026/README.md

 ## Reports

-Detailed analysis, derivations and results are in the PDF reports inside `BITS/SAiDL_2026/`, written in LaTeX.
+Detailed analysis, derivations and results are in the PDF reports.

 ---